 I am a part of a community that enriches my spiritual life.

-The way I am living my life is consistent with my Christian values.
+The way I live my life is consistent with my spirituality, core values, and beliefs.

-I thank God for the good things in my life.
+I have a deep sense of gratitude for the blessing in my life.

-My spiritual life informs the way I live my life.
+My spirituality informs the way I live my life.

 Rest & Play Assessment

 I get enough rest to rejuvenate myself most of the time.

 I am satisfied with the amount of time that I have set aside for healthy fun.

 I have at least one hobby or interest that renews me, and I make time for it on a regular basis.